Background pattern

 • Your doctor may decide to repeat the treatment

-• Do not use more than 15 grams per day.
+• Do not use more than 15 grams in a day.

-If you use other medications containing calcipotriol, the total amount of medications containing calcipotriol should not exceed 15 grams per day, and the treated area should not exceed 30% of the total body surface area.
+If you are using other medicines that contain calcipotriol, the total amount of medicines containing calcipotriol should not exceed 15 grams per day, and the treated area should not exceed 30% of the total body surface area.

 Applicator

-Read the instructions for using the Daivobet gel applicator, including at the end of this leaflet, carefully before starting to use it.
+Read the instructions for using the Daivobet gel applicator, included at the end of this leaflet, carefully before you start using it.

-You will find information on assembly, use, cleaning and storage of the Daivobet gel applicator in the Instructions for Use.
+In the Instructions for Use, you will find information on the assembly, use, cleaning, and maintenance of the Daivobet gel applicator.

 Instructions for proper use of Daivobet